 See the INPUT FILES section.

-The following environment variables affect the execution of unexpand:
+The following environment variables shall affect the execution of unexpand:

-- Determine the locale for the interpretation of sequences of bytes of text data as characters (for example, single- as opposed to multi-byte characters in arguments and input files), the processing of tab and space characters and for the determination of the width in column positions each character would occupy on a constant-width-font output device.
+- Determine the locale for the interpretation of sequences of bytes of text data as characters (for example, single-byte as opposed to multi-byte characters in arguments and input files), the processing of <tab>s and <space>s, and for the determination of the width in column positions each character would occupy on an output device.

 - Determine the locale that should be used to affect the format and contents of diagnostic messages written to standard error.

-The standard output is equivalent to the input files with the specified space to tab character conversions.
+The standard output shall be equivalent to the input files with the specified <space>-to- <tab> conversions.